rwanderc/blog/_posts/2015-12-19-java-wits-generator.markdown

 [github]:https://github.com/rwanderc
 [code]:https://github.com/rwanderc/WitsGenerator

-Carrying on with the context of Oil & Gas, in this post I will share a very simple Java application to stream randomic Wits data, provided through a TCP Socket Server to a single client.
+Carrying on with the context of Oil & Gas, in this post I will share a very simple Java application to stream random Wits data, provided through a TCP Socket Server to a single client.

 You will need Java 8 to build the application, or some previous version if you take out the diamond references and maybe some other stuff.
 No additional libraries are being used.